The Department of Sociology and Social Policy is part of the School of Social and Political Sciences (SSPS).

 You also complete 6 credit points of core senior advanced (3000-level) units of study: SCPL3604 Social Policy and Practice.

 The remaining credit points for your major can be taken from senior units of study listed under electives on the unit of study table.
 Elective units provide you with an advanced introduction to domestic and international social policy research and analysis, exploring specific policy fields and welfare state regimes.
-These units have specialist content (e.g. Sociology of Religion, Sociology of Inequality, Urban Sociology, Social Movements and Social Policy) enabling you to focus on narrower topics and learn about the particular concepts, theories and methods associated with these sub-fields of sociology and social policy.
+These units have specialist content (e.g. religion, inequality, urban sociology, deviance, social movements and social policy) enabling you to focus on narrower topics and learn about the particular concepts, theories and methods associated with these sub-fields of sociology and social policy.

 In this fourth year of study students undertake a program of coursework and a research thesis.
-If you intend to undertake honours you must have completed at least 48 senior credit points of Sociology or Social Policy with a Credit average or above.
-You must also take SCPL3604 Social Policy and Practice as a bridging unit to the research-intensive year of Honours.
+If you intend to undertake honours you must have completed at least 48 senior credit points of Sociology or Social Policy with an average of 70 percent or above.
+You must also take SCPL3604 Social Policy and Practice as a bridging unit to the research-intensive year of honours.
 This unit allows you to undertake work around a specific empirical/theoretical project, pulling together your learning across the major.

 Department website: sydney.edu.au/arts/sociology_social_policy